 2. Mini Music Yearbook

-For my piano students who require more to motivate them to complete a piece than just a check mark or a sticker I’ve been taking a picture of them holding open their piano book to the latest piece they’ve “checked off”.
-My boy students especially love posing in odd and imaginative ways 🙂 Prinstagram.com is the place to head for photo printing of your Instagram photos – and they make adorable little mini-albums with room for 50 photos each.
-When the students at my studio reach 50 completed pieces they each get a mini music yearbook with photos of them and their piano friends.
-Kids love anything mini – it’s been a great motivator to complete those pieces and get to 50 as a group (we track it on a chart in the hallway too).
-These little books are 2 for $12.
+For piano students who require more to motivate them to complete a piece than just a check mark or a sticker or for those who are completing “100 piece challenges” etc., take a picture of your student holding their piano book open to the latest piece they’ve “checked off”.
+You can then print a mini-album easily (right from Instagram) with room for 100 photos each.
+When the students at your studio reach 100 completed pieces they each get a mini music yearbook with photos of them and their completed pieces Kids love anything mini – it’s been a great motivator to complete those pieces and get to 100 (either solo or as a group).
+These little books are 2 for $15.
 Parents have been happy to cover the cost.

 3. Practice Incentive Markers

 Whenever we have a practice incentive program happening at the studio, instead of just using the student’s name I instead use an Instagram photo of the student.
 When we’re not tracking practice time, these photos “live” under a sign in our waiting area that says “Our Students are Stars”.
 It’s good advertising (“Look how many students I have!”) and it creates a sense of community in the studio (“Oh!
-Aidan Jones takes lessons here too!) www.prinstagram is the place to go too for photo printing where you can get 48 photos for $12!
+Aidan Jones takes lessons here too!)
+Printing mini photos is really cost-effective you can get 48 for $15 here.